Foundation of Modern Hypocrisy

-For French people, the pets which keep them in company are treated with empathy, whereas the animals that they cannot see or hear are livestock which can be killed and consumed.
+For French people, the pets which keep them company are treated with empathy.
+In contrast, the animals they cannot see or hear are livestock, which can be killed and consumed.

-I cannot help but think if there existed elves, they must think that we human, who hunt down deer and cut down trees, are so cruel.
+I cannot help but think if there existed elves, they must believe that we humans, who hunt down deer and chop down trees, are so cruel.

 The same things happen not only to food but also to people.

-When western people are criticizing the poor quality of products made in China, are they aware that the Chinese workers earn a minimal amount of money?
+When western people criticize the low quality of products made in China, are they aware that the Chinese workers earn a minimal amount of money?

 When western people are criticizing the poor behavior of Chinese tourists, are they aware that only recently Chinese people became able to afford the trips?